Traffic (2000 film): Mexico story line

-In Mexico, police officer Javier Rodriguez and his partner Manolo Sanchez stop a drug transport and arrest the couriers.
-Their arrest is interrupted by General Salazar, a high-ranking Mexican official who decides to hire Javier.
-Salazar instructs him to apprehend Francisco Flores, a hitman for the Tijuana Cartel, headed by the Obregón brothers.
-Salazar expresses that he wishes to shut down the Obregón cartel and that Flores will be the first step in doing so.
+In Mexico, police officers Javier Rodriguez and Manolo Sanchez stop a drug transport.
+General Salazar, a high-ranking Mexican official, interrupts their arrest to offer Javier a special assignment: apprehending Francisco Flores, a hitman for the Tijuana Cartel, headed by the Obregón brothers.

-Back in Tijuana, Flores, under torture, gives Salazar the names of important members of the Obregón cartel, who are soon arrested.
-Javier's and Salazar's efforts begin to cripple the Obregón brothers' cocaine outfit, but Javier soon discovers the truth.
-While transporting a woman under Salazar's orders, Javier and Manolo discover the house they arrive at is the home of Porfirio Madrigal, "The Scorpion"; the drug lord of the Juárez Cartel.
+In Tijuana, under torture, Flores gives Salazar the names of Obregón cartel members, who are arrested.
+Javier and Salazar's efforts cripple the Obregóns' cocaine outfit, but Javier discovers that Salazar is a pawn of the rival Juárez Cartel; Salazar's anti-drug campaign is a charade to wipe out the Juárez Cartel's competitors.